miklevin/MikeLev.in/_posts/2025-02-28-fasthtml-fastapi-llm-over-training.md

 answers particular webserver requests), and another piece for templating (layering in another language to format Python-to-HTML).

+Everything else more or less copied Flask after that.
+They added this and that, like the way Pylons could generate scaffolding code for you, the way Ruby on Rails does with its concept of a code generator.
+But more or less, everything was copying Flask which copied PHP, which means a secondary templating language like jinja2 is layered on.
+And it was no different when JavaScript-like concurrency finally came to Python's standard library.

 #### The Rise of FastAPI

 > FastAPI is a widely-used Python framework that excels at building APIs with a focus on type safety and performance, representing the conventional approach to web development that LLMs are heavily trained on.